 Please make sure that your child does not have any caffeine and sugary drinks on the day of study visits.
 This would affect the data we collect about your child's brain.

-If your child wears glasses, please bring their usual pair to all study visits.
+Please bring your child's usual glasses to all study visits.